Evaluating Campus for

 Bird Building Collisions

 Our project aims to raise awareness across the University of Washington, Seattle campus about the loss of birds due to collisions with glass and lit surfaces while being committed to including underrepresented communities.
 Students and volunteers will monitor campus buildings for dead or injured birds that have collided with glass surfaces from September 2022 through March 2024.
 The species and location data collected will help us plan future design solutions and learn which species are most vulnerable to collisions on campus and in our region.
-Our project aims to create an inclusive space for everyone on campus to learn more about birds and how architecture impacts wildlife.
+Our project seeks to create an inclusive space for everyone on campus to learn more about birds and how architecture impacts wildlife.
 All are welcome to join and everyone’s accessibility needs will be met throughout the project.

 Volunteers are essential to reaching our goal of protecting birds and creating a bird-friendly campus!